keep-starknet-strange/unruggable.meme/frontend/README.md

 nvm install --lts
 ```

-Then you need to install [TypeScript](https://www.typescriptlang.org/), run:
+Next, you need to install [TypeScript](https://www.typescriptlang.org/).
+Run the following command:
 ```
 npm i typescript@~4
 ```

-Finally, run:
+Afterward, execute:
 ```
 npm install
 ```
-to install all depencies.
+This will install all dependencies.

-For build, run:
+To build the front-end, use the following command:
 ```
 npm run build
 ```

-For run a local dev, run:
+For running a local development server, execute:
 ```
 npm run start
 ```